 (i) Analyzing purchase history of their customers to predict and promote other items for a more personalized shopping experience

 (ii) Using machine learning to find clusters and patterns to instantaneously create more efficient routes to optimize transportation using their planning system

 (iii) Forecasting supply levels by finding relevant patterns in sales data, to learn from a previous promotion campaign to predict future sales

-(iv) Deciding correct markdownvalues and timing for increasing margins before end of season for seasonal apparel
+(iv) Deciding correct markdown values and timing for increasing margins before the end of the season for seasonal apparel

 So go ahead and take the red pill, and awake to where your current planning approaches are failing you and embrace the power of big data and machine learning to transform your supply chain.